Mitar Subotić

 Mitar Subotić "Suba" (Митар Суботић Суба; 23 June 1961 – 2 November 1999), also known as Rex Ilusivii (Latin for The King of Illusions), was a Serbian-born musician and composer who was set to become one of Brazil's most prominent producers when he died in November 1999.

 Subotić obtained a university degree in his hometown from the University of Novi Sad, Serbia, before continuing electronic music studies in Belgrade.
 He was a pioneer of electronic music in former Yugoslavia, since he mixed and produced a number of celebrated albums of Yugoslav new wave acts such as Ekatarina Velika, Haustor, Marina Perazić in the course of the 1980s.
 In 1986, his fusion of electronic music and Yugoslav folk lullabies, In The Mooncage was awarded the International Fund for Promotion of Culture from UNESCO, which included a three-month scholarship to research Afro-Brazilian rhythms in Brazil.
 Falling in love with the country and its music, he emigrated to São Paulo in the 1990s, where his fruitful production began and ended.
 During that time he participated in Milan Mladenović's last project Angel's Breath, and recorded his famous album São Paulo Confessions.

 On 2 November 1999 he was working on the post-production of the album of his new-found diva, Bebel Gilberto, when his studio caught fire.
-Overcome by smoke, he died trying to rescue the newly recorded material with her.
+Following Subotić's death in a studio fire, international media outlets heavily popularized a narrative claiming he initially escaped the burning building but died after running back inside to salvage the unreleased master tapes of singer Bebel Gilberto's upcoming album, Tanto Tempo.
+However, this account has been disputed by Subotić's estate, close friends, and collaborators.
+According to records from his record label, Crammed Discs, the master tapes for Gilberto's album had already been finalized and safely delivered prior to the tragedy, meaning no such files were left in the studio to rescue.
+Furthermore, the biographical documentary Gringo Paulista, produced in cooperation with the official Mitar Subotić Suba Foundation, established through chronological eyewitness testimonies that Subotić never successfully made an initial exit from the apartment, instead tragically succumbing directly to smoke inhalation inside the studio.
+According to public events around the film and director's testimonies, Gilberto herself has expressed distress over the persistence of the "heroic rescue" myth, noting that the narrative unfairly shifted a heavy burden of survival guilt onto her for a fabricated event.

 Suba died just a few days after the release of his album São Paulo Confessions, and shortly before the completion of Bebel Gilberto's acclaimed Tanto Tempo, the biggest selling Brazilian album outside Brazil.